 This technique is a great way to develop eye-catching color schemes that help distinguish your characters.
 Give it a shot!

-Phillip Sevy, Comic Book Art Instructor, Comics Experience
+Phillip Sevy, Comic Book Art Instructor, Comics Experience says:

 "With so many different ways to make comics (traditional, digital, etc), what excites me about illustrating comics (and what I try and focus on) are the basic tools you need to use in order to make your story.
 When I approach a page (I'm currently writing, penciling, inking, and coloring on a series called "Triage" that Dark Horse is publishing where I'm writing, penciling, inking, and coloring each page), I'm always focused on what helps tell the story.
 Visual storytelling, at a broad level, is about using all the tools at your disposal to create a story that is clear to read, engaging, and dramatic.
 As an artist, it's my job to take what the script is and elevate the written word.
 I will identify the important components of each panel, and try to identify which panels need to most area/focus.
 I try to understand the emotion of the page/panel and chose panel shapes, size, camera angles, camera heights, and area shown to find the best solution possible.
 I start by roughing that out in thumbnail stage (roughly 1 x 2 inch) before redrawing that larger in a layout (3.5 x 5).